Program Overview

 Existing standard therapies are associated with significant side effects and treatment burden, and overall outcomes remain poor.
 There remains a critical unmet medical need for therapies that achieve potent, localized activity without increasing systemic burden.

-The aim of this approach is to create localized, drug-mediated tumor cell killing while minimizing systemic exposure.
+The goal of PoMA is to achieve localized pharmacologic activity in tumor tissue while limiting systemic exposure.
 Safety and effectiveness are currently being evaluated in clinical trials.

 Preferential drug uptake